-Gone are the days when one or two stragglers would be left finishing the workout alone while the rest of the class talked and laughed around them – or worse, left the gym.
-We’ve restructured this aspect of working out so that the whole class starts and finishes together.
-Where the difference comes into play is that a stronger person with more experience will do more rounds or reps of the workout than a newer person who is still learning.
+Gone are the days when one or two stragglers would be left finishing the workout alone while the rest of the class talked and laughed around them - or worse, left the gym.
+We've restructured this aspect of working out so that the whole class starts and finishes together.
+Where the difference comes into play is that a stronger person with more experience will likely do more work (reps & weight) in the workout than a newer person who is still learning.

 Adjusting our mindset has been a huge step forward for the members at Penance Gym.